Textualize/textual/docs/guide/actions.md

 Note that the `action()` method is a coroutine so `on_key` needs to be prefixed with the `async` key.

-You will not typically need this in a real app as Textual will run actions for you from key bindings or links.
-Before we discuss more practical uses for action strings, let's have a look at the syntax for actions.
+You will not typically need this in a real app as Textual will run actions in links or key bindings.
+Before we discuss these, let's have a look at the syntax for action strings.

-## Action syntax
+## Syntax

 Action strings have a simple syntax, which for the most part replicates Python's function call syntax.

 !!! important

-    As much as they look like Python code, Textual does **not** call Python's `eval` function or similar to execute action strings, as this would create a security risk.
+    As much as they look like Python code, Textual does **not** call Python's `eval` function or similar to compile action strings.

 Action strings have the following format:

 - The name of an action on is own will call the action method with no parameters.
-For example, `"bell"` will call `action_bell()`.
+For example, an action string of `"bell"` will call `action_bell()`.
 - Actions may be followed by braces containing Python objects.
-For example, the action string `set_background('red')` will call `action_set_background("red")`.
+For example, the action string `set_background("red")` will call `action_set_background("red")`.
 - Actions may be prefixed with a _namespace_ (see below) follow by a dot.

 <div class="excalidraw">
 --8<-- "docs/images/actions/format.excalidraw.svg"
 </div>

-### Action parameters
+### Parameters

 If the action strings contains parameters, these must be valid Python literals.
 Which means you can include numbers, strings, dicts, lists etc. but you can't include variables or references to any other python symbols.

 Consequently `"set_background('blue')"` is a valid action string, but `"set_background(new_color)"` is not &mdash; because `new_color` is a variable and not a literal.

-## Actions in links
+## Links

 Actions may be embedded in links with console markup, which you can introduce the `@click` tag.